How to Mother Yourself

 Many adults who struggle do not lack discipline or intelligence.
 They lack an internalized experience of being held in mind while distressed.
 They know how to push through, but not how to recover.
 They know how to perform, but not how to rest without guilt.
 They know how to analyze emotion, but not how to be comforted by it.

-To mother yourself is to develop, later in life, the internal capacities that healthy mothering normally builds early and repeatedly: emotional attunement, soothing, repair, and unconditional presence.
+To mother yourself is to develop, later in life, the internal capacities that healthy mothering normally builds early and repeatedly: emotional attunement, soothing, repair, and unconditional presence, similar to broader self-parenting practices that build internal support.
 These capacities emerge in distinct developmental stages, each with specific psychological tasks.
 Understanding those stages clarifies what may be missing—and how to provide it now.

 Infancy (ages 0–2): Regulation, attunement, and safety